What Is the Bankruptcy Means Test?

 In its attempt to meet this purpose, Congress tried to come up with a more objective way to determine people’s allowable expenses.
 Frankly, Congress didn’t trust people to just make a list of their expenses, thinking they would inflate them to show they had no money left over to pay their creditors.

 In its attempt to find a more objective or truthful list of expenses, Congress put together a system based on a combination of some standardized expenses along with some of your actual expenses.

-The standard expenses get complicated because some are based on national standards and some on local ones.
-The national standards include food/clothing/housekeeping expenses and out-of-pocket health care costs.
-The local standards can either be based on your county — such as housing and utility expenses — or on your “Metropolitan Statistical Area/Census Region” — such as vehicle and other transportation expenses.
+Standard expenses can get complicated because some are based on national standards while others have specific local requirements.
+The national standards include food, clothing, housekeeping expenses, and out-of-pocket health care costs.
+The local standards can either be based on your county — such as utilities and household expenses — or on your “Metropolitan Statistical Area/Census Region” — such as vehicle and other transportation expenses.

 Your actual expenses are allowed — although often with limitations and/or only with appropriate documentation — for certain taxes, term life insurance, involuntary payroll deductions, child and spousal support and other court-ordered payments, child care, educational expenses for children under 18 years, and charitable contributions.
 You can also ask for a higher allowance than the standard amounts for food, clothing and home energy, while demonstrating why the higher amounts are reasonable and necessary.

 After itemizing your Allowed Expenses, there are three more steps you must follow if you still do not pass the bankruptcy Means Test: